KubernetesKubernetes

 Scale Kestra with Kubernetes

 By default, the chart deploys only one standalone Kestra service with one replica within a single pod.
-However, to increase scalability and flexbility, you can also configure the Kestra components to run in their own dedicated, standalone pods.
+However, to increase scalability and flexibility, you can also configure the Kestra components to run in their own dedicated, standalone pods.
 Use the following Helm chart values to change that default behavior and deploy each service independently in their own pod:

 yaml